caitbopp/tweet-translator/README.md

 This webpage features semantic HTML as well as responsive design.
 The page will display nicely across any size screen.

+In addition, there is a light mode and space mode (dark mode) that can be toggled between.
+Users can choose whichever color scheme they prefer.

 ## Credits

 Caitlin Bopp, Jashawn Stewart, Tomeeka Lilly-Sibley, Ryan Scherr